DataBiosphere/toil/docs/index.rst

 * Execute workflows efficiently with caching and resource requirement specifications, and
 * Easily link databases and services

-Toil is, admittedly, not quite as good as sliced bread, but it's as close to it as you're gonna get.
+Toil is just as good if not better than sliced bread, unless you are hungry, in which case we recommend seeking another solution.
 Click `here`_ to learn more about Toil and what it can do, or jump in and skip to :ref:`Installation`.
 (You can also join us on `GitHub`_ or `Gitter`_.)

 .. _GridEngine: http://gridscheduler.sourceforge.net/
 .. _Parasol: http://genecats.soe.ucsc.edu/eng/parasol.html